Train Mountain Railroad

-Train Mountain Railroad is the world's largest miniature hobbyist railroad near Chiloquin, Oregon, in Klamath County, which is in the south central region of Oregon.
+Train Mountain Railroad is the world's largest miniature hobbyist railroad.
+It is located near Chiloquin, Oregon, United States.
 It is situated between Klamath Falls, Oregon, approximately 26 mi to the south, and Crater Lake National Park to the north.

-Physical Location: 36941 South Chiloquin Road, Chiloquin, OR 97624, USA.

 Geography

 The 2205 acre property borders Highway 97 on the east side, Highway 62 (Crater Lake Highway) on the west side, and Highway 422 on the north.
 The track and facilities which are not obscured by trees are clearly visible on public satellite images.

 The elevation at Train Mountain varies from 4200 ft at South Meadow, 4293 ft at Central Station, 4406 ft at Ward Passing Track (the highest point accessible by train), to 4780 ft at Steiger Butte, the highest point on Train Mountain property.

 Longest miniature hobby railroad

 In the 2004 Guinness World Records, Train Mountain is recognized as the “Longest Miniature Hobby Railroad”.
 At the time Train Mountain was recognized by Guinness, it was reported to have 69900 ft of gauge mainline track and 133250 ft of total track including yards, sidings, spurs, and connector tracks.
 During the following years, approximately 10 additional miles (16 km) of new track has been added.